JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/TBRESTClientLib.md

 * 🏠 Library Home: [https://johanneskinzig.com/tbrestclientlib.html](https://johanneskinzig.com/tbrestclientlib.html)

 ## 💻 Requirements
-This library works with and was tested on:
+This client library works with and was tested on:
 * iOS >= 17.5
 * macOS >= 14.0

-Linux is currently unsupported due to an incompatibility in how this library uses `URLSession`.
-While a potential workaround exists, it has not been fully investigated or tested.
-Additionally, since version 0.0.11, *OSLog* is used for logging, which is also currently unsupported by Swift on Linux.
-(Both were added as a ToDo 😉)
+For compatibility to specific ThingsBoard server versions, refer to <doc:ThingsBoardServerCompatibility>

 ## 💾 Installation
 * Please refer to section: <doc:Installation>